BlackWasp

 Adding Parameters

-So far, all of the methods created in the tutorial can only perform a single task and their operation cannot be configured.
-By adding parameters to a method, information can be passed from the calling function to control the processing.
+So far, the methods created in the tutorial only perform a single task and their operation cannot be configured.
+By adding parameters, information can be passed from the calling function to the method to control the processing.

-Any number of parameters may be added to the definition of a method by declaring each parameter within the method's parentheses, separated by commas.
-Each parameter must have a defined data type that is declared using the same syntax as when creating an uninitialised variable.
+Any number of parameters may be added to a method by declaring each parameter within the method's parentheses, separated by commas.
+Each parameter must have a data type that is declared using the same syntax as when creating an uninitialised variable.

 For this example, we will create a method that accepts two parameters that define the width and height of a rectangle.
-The two values will be multiplied to obtain the rectangle's area and the resultant value returned.
+The values will be multiplied to obtain the rectangle's area and the resultant value returned.
 Firstly, the method is defined with the return value and the two parameters specified.
-Note that the parameters are defined in lower camel case where the initial letter of each word in a name is capitalised, with the exception of the first word that is entirely lower case.
-This is a useful convention for variable naming though not strictly necessary.
+Note that the parameters are defined in lower camel case.
+This means that the initial letter of each word in a name is capitalised, except for the first word, which is lower case.
+This is a useful convention for variable and parameter naming.

 int GetArea(int rectHeight, int rectWidth)